CaffeineHighZombie/prototype-changelog-generator/README.md

 * Getting a project that follows .
 In my case it was Angular project.
 Cloned it in on my machine and generated various types and sizes of sample commits from it.
 * Designing and developing Parser module which would read in commits (provided to it as a files based on sample commits from above) and generate hierarchical hashmap (python dictionary) of the changelog
     * Testing against the couple of sample commits generated from the angular project with output visualized on stdout
-* Designing and developing Markdown Writer module, and combining it with Parser module to write CHANGELOG.md based on the changelog in the form of hierarchical hasmap from the Parser module
+* Designing and developing Markdown Writer module, and combining it with Parser module to write CHANGELOG.md based on the changelog in the form of hierarchical hashmap from the Parser module
     * Testing against the couple of sample commits generated from the angular project with output in the CHANGELOG.d
-* Designing and developing Git
+* Designing and developing Git Interface module which would talk the git repository to extract commits (and in future couple of more actions like rebase and etc.).
+Integrating with Parser and Markdown Write module.
+* Designing and developing CLI module with argparser to read in arguments passed to the program from the cli and enable more options with tool usage.
+Integrating with main core tool.